open-mmlab/mmdetection/README.md

 ## Contributing

 We appreciate all contributions to improve MMDetection.
+Ongoing projects can be found in out [GitHub Projects](https://github.com/open-mmlab/mmdetection/projects).
+Welcome community users to participate in these projects.
 Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement